zoe-edwards/h5bp-publish-tree/README.md

 6. Put everything else from H5BP in ‘public_html’

-7. Download ‘Publish Up The Tree’
+7. Download ‘Publish Up The Tree’ (above)

 8. Replace the three files provided:
 	* /dev/build/build.xml
 	* /dev/build/config/*

 9. Download Fuel or CodeIgniter and place in ‘dev’